 How to set up web 2.0 addon with GSA SER?

-1. Receive your API Key
+1. Receive your API Key and install the requirements

 First of all, you need to obtain an API key.
 You can purchase your API key from the following link: Buy GSA SER web 2.0 addon